 Think back to the last time you were genuinely inspired.

 Whatever it was, you were struck.
-I mean, absolutely arrested.
-Full stop, dead-to-rights, totally captivated struck.
+Absolutely arrested.

 What happened next?

-Flat like a ten-year-old catapulting himself off a twenty-foot diving board to impress Ms. Shultz fourth-grade class and belly-flopping at 15 MPH.
+Flat like a ten-year-old catapulting himself off a twenty-foot diving board to impress Ms. Shultz fourth-grade class, belly-flopping at 15 MPH.
+Flat like an ill-fated raccoon betrayed by its peripheral vision — and a convoy of Amazon Prime lorries hurling toward Christmas.

-Nowhere is this struggle more painful than copywriting, where all our nonverbals — like eye contact, enthusiasm, pacing, and body language — are gone.
+Nowhere is this struggle more painful than writing, where all our nonverbals — like eye contact, pacing, and body language — are gone.

-Add to this the fact we’re trying to communicate passion for a particular product or service and the struggle only increases.
+Add to this trying to communicate passion for a particular product or service and the struggle only increases.

 Gathering together — literally “piling up or heaping” — a series of scattered points, descriptions, or words of praise.